Test TLS connection to Docker Hub

 # Edit daemon.json

-"registry-mirrors": ["https://mirror.gcr.io"]
+"registry-mirrors": ["https://your-mirror.example.com"]

 }Restart Docker:

-sudo systemctl restart dockerOther mirror options:
+sudo systemctl restart dockerChoosing a mirror:

 ### Understanding the TLS Handshake